MuzzammilShah/Portfolio-website-with-Chatbot/README.md

 ### FOR DEVELOPERS:

-If you wish to host your own site, feel free to clone this repository and follow the instructions in the [instructions.md](instructions.md) file.
+🧰If you wish to host your own site, feel free to clone this repository and follow the instructions in the [instructions.md](instructions.md) file.

 Credits: The chatbot widget is an inspiration from Jitesh Gaikwad's first version of his project - Chatbot Widget.
 Feel free to show him support as well :)